nest/nest-simulator/CONTRIBUTING.md

 # How to contribute

 The NEST simulator is a scientific tool and as such it is never ready and constantly changing to meet the needs of novel neuroscientific endeavors.
-Here you find the the most important information on how you can contribute to NEST.
+Here you find the most important information on how you can contribute to NEST.
 This document is an excerpt from our [developer space](https://nest.github.io/nest-simulator/), which provides more detailed information.

 ## Getting started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
 * The development workflow is based purely on pull requests.
-This [article](https://nest.github.io/nest-simulator/development_workflow) gives information on how to work with git and GitHub, if you are new to it.
+This [article](https://nest.github.io/nest-simulator/development_workflow) gives information on how to work with git and GitHub if you are new to it.

 ## Making Changes

 * Create a topic branch from NEST master in your fork.
 Please avoid working directly on the `master` branch.
+See [issue 31](https://github.com/nest/nest-simulator/issues/31) for more information.
 * Make commits of logical units.
 * Make sure NEST compiles and has no new warnings.
 * Make sure all tests pass (`make installcheck`).